skynet/astronomer-ee/docs/index.md

 order: 1
 ---

 ## Overview

-Astronomer Enterprise Edition allows your to deploy Astronomer Modules to Kubernetes.
+Astronomer Enterprise Edition allows your to deploy Astronomer Modules (Clickstream and Apache Airflow) to your Kubernetes.

-Usage of Enterprise Edition requires an active, paid subscription license from Astronomer, Inc., which you can get by emailing us at [humans@astronomer.io](mailto:humans@astronomer.io).
+Usage of requires an active, paid subscription license from Astronomer, Inc., which you can get by emailing us at [humans@astronomer.io](mailto:humans@astronomer.io).
 We're super easy to deal with; we'll make sure the price is right for your value.

 {% include guides.md %}